Hacklahoma/guides/README.md

-# DataScienceTrack
+# Data Science Guide
-HackRice 7.5 - Data Science Track
+This guide was created by our friends at [HackRice](https://hack.rice.edu/).

 ## Introduction